-The Deposits held with respect to each Trust and the Equipment Notes held in each Trust will accrue interest at the applicable rate per annum for Certificates issued by such Trust set forth on the cover page of this Prospectus Supplement, payable on March 1 and September 1 of each year, commencing on September 1, 2018 (or, in the case of Equipment Notes issued on or after such date, commencing on the first March 1 or September 1 to occur after such Equipment Notes are issued).
-Such interest payments will be distributed to Certificateholders of such Trust on each such date until the final Distribution Date for such Trust, subject in the case of payments on the Equipment Notes to the Intercreditor Agreement.
+The Series B Equipment Notes held in the Class B Trust will accrue interest at the applicable rate per annum for Class B Certificates, which is set forth on the cover page of this Prospectus Supplement, payable on April 7 and October 7 of each year, commencing on April 7, 2018.
+Such interest payments will be distributed to Class B Certificateholders on each such date until the final Distribution Date for the Class B Trust, subject to the Intercreditor Agreement.
+The Class AA Certificates bear interest at a rate per annum of 2.875%, and the Class A Certificates bear interest at a rate per annum of 3.100% (together with the rate per annum of the Class B Certificates, in each case, the "Stated Interest Rate").
 Interest is calculated on the basis of a 360-day year consisting of twelve 30-day months.

-Payments of interest applicable to the Certificates issued by each of the Trusts will be supported by a separate Liquidity Facility to be provided by the Liquidity Provider for the benefit of the holders of such Certificates in an aggregate amount sufficient to pay interest thereon at the Stated Interest Rate for such Trust on up to three successive Regular Distribution Dates (without regard to any future payments of principal on such Certificates), except that no Liquidity Facility will cover interest payable by the Depositary on the Deposits.
+Payments of interest applicable to the Certificates issued by each of the Trusts will be supported by a separate Liquidity Facility to be provided by the Liquidity Provider for the benefit of the holders of such

+Certificates in an aggregate amount sufficient to pay interest thereon at the Stated Interest Rate for such Trust on up to three successive Regular Distribution Dates (without regard to any future payments of principal on such Certificates).
 The Liquidity Facility for any Class of Certificates does not provide for drawings or payments thereunder to pay for principal of or premium, if any, on the Certificates of such Class, any interest on the Certificates of such Class in excess of the Stated Interest Rate for such Certificates, or, notwithstanding the subordination provisions of the Intercreditor Agreement, principal of or interest or premium, if any, on the Certificates of any other Class.
 Therefore, only the holders of the Certificates to be issued by a particular Trust will be entitled to receive and retain the proceeds of drawings under the Liquidity Facility for such Trust.
 See "Description of the Liquidity Facilities".